Are you having a hard time deciding how much to charge for your membership site?

 Expensive hobbies like this usually demand a higher level of disposable income.

-On the bright side, you can get away with charging slightly more for your membership because spending money on their hobby is nothing new to them.
+On the bright side, you can get away with charging slightly more for your membership, because spending money on their hobby is nothing new to them.

 The opposite would be a membership for runners.

-There is almost no barrier to entry to becoming a running apart from buying some running shoes!
+There is almost no barrier to entry to becoming a runner, apart from buying some running shoes!
 So members may not necessarily have the mindset to join what they perceive to be an expensive membership for their low-cost hobby.

 How much should you charge for your membership?